Legal Aid Board

 - Election petitions

-- Claims made in a representative, fiduciary or official capacity (where a person is bringing a case on behalf of someone else or in an official capacity)
+- Claims made by a person on behalf of someone else or in an official capacity

-- Any other group or representative action ("class actions")
+- Claims brought by any other group or representative action - class actions

-Find out more about accessing civil legal advice and legal aid.
+Find out more about how to access civil legal advice and legal aid.

-It also provides legal services in relation to criminal matters to alleged victims of human trafficking.
+The Legal Aid Board also provides legal services on criminal matters to you if you are a victim of human trafficking.

-Find out more about accessing criminal legal aid.
+Find out more about how to access criminal legal aid which is granted by the courts.

 Further information